holder66/HamNN/README.md

 make
 sudo ./v symlink	# add v to your PATH
 ```
-Clone this github repository, and run the algorithms:
+Clone the github repository for holder66/vhamnn, and run the algorithms:
 ```sh
 git clone https://github.com/holder66/vhamnn
 cd vhamnn